 "Child abuse occurs when a child is neglected, harmed or not provided with proper care.
-Children may be abused in many settings: in a family, in an institutional or community setting, by those known to them, or more rarely, by a stranger.
+Children may be abused in many settings: in a family, in an institutional or community setting, by those known to them, or more rarely by a stranger.
 There are different types of abuse and a child may suffer more than one of them."

-(Ref: Department of Health, Social Services and Public Safety (DHSSPS) NI Area Child Protection Committee's Regional Child Protection Policy and Procedures, 2005)
+(Ref: Department Of Health, Social Services and Public Safety (DHSSPS) NI Area Child Protection Committee's Regional Child Protection Policy and Procedures, 2005)

 Child abuse occurs when a person in a position of greater authority or power causes significant harm to a child or young person.
-Research indicates that this harm can take place in many settings, including sport, and that the perpetrator is more often an adult whom children and young people know and place their trust in, rather than a stranger.
+Research indicates that this harm can take place in many settings, including sport, and that the perpetrator is more often an adult whom children and young people know and place their trust in, rather than a stranger (see Appendix 1 for legislation).

-5.1.1 The United Nations Convention on the Rights of the Child (1989): Legal Responsibility to Protect Children and Young People from Abuse and Neglect
+5.1.1 The UN Convention On The Rights Of The Child (1989): Legal Responsibility To Protect Children and Young People From Abuse and Neglect

-The UK and Ireland have signed up to the Articles within the UN Convention on the Rights of the Child.
+The UK has signed up to the Articles within the UN Convention On the Rights Of The Child.

-Article 19 of the UN Convention on the Rights of the Child places a responsibility on organisations to take all appropriate legislative, administrative, social and educational measures to protect children and young people from all forms of abuse and neglect.
+Article 19 of the UN Convention On The Rights Of The Child places a responsibility on organisations to take all appropriate legislative, administrative, social and educational measures to protect children and young people from all forms of abuse and neglect.
 The Irish FA recognises its responsibility to do all in its power to protect children and young people involved in Association programmes from any form of maltreatment.
 This includes educating staff and volunteers about abuse and neglect and how to respond to concerning behaviour.